ansys/pyedb-core/doc/source/contribute.rst

   pre-commit install

-This way, it's not possible for you to push code that fails the style checks:
+This way, it's not possible for you to push code that fails the code style checks:

 .. code:: text